 - Keep your pet from running away

 When trying to find a mate, an unsterilized male dog will seek out a female dog anywhere they can.
-This means that if there is not an unsterilized female dog in their vicinity, they will do anything to find one, even leave their yard or home.
+This means that they will do anything to find an unsterilized female dog, even leave their yard or home.
 They can dig under fences or break out of their home and roam, trying to reproduce.
 This behavior can be extremely dangerous for your pet and they risk being killed or hurt when they come across other dogs, traffic, and the elements outside of your home.

 - Help improve your community

 Thousands of unwanted pets in Miami-Dade county are euthanized every and many more lose their lives living on the streets of our community.
-Having so many homeless, unsterilized pets on the streets is damaging to them and pets who live their lives as homeless animals on our streets may be harder to place in loving, forever homes due to behaviors developed while roaming or their general mistrust of people after having to fend for themselves.
+Having so many homeless, unsterilized pets on the streets is damaging to them.
+Pets who live their lives as homeless animals on our streets may be harder to place in loving, forever homes due to behaviors developed while roaming or their general mistrust of people after having to fend for themselves.

 Getting your pets spayed and neutered is important for the safety and health of your pets, your community, and yourself.
 Visit the FoMA website to learn more about making the right choice for your pets.
 Please, spay and neuter your dogs and cats.